ALA Division Presidents' Programs, Chair Programs, and other Featured Speakers

 Saturday, June 23, 1:00pm - 2:00pm

 LEARNT will host a panel discussion on how leaders shape and lead their organizations by developing their staffs.
 An emphasis will be placed on the importance and commitment to staff development.
+Get details and add to your schedule.

 (LHRT) LHRT Edward G. Holley Memorial Lecture